Board of Trustees

 Jiles Robinson, Chair, is a Financial Advisor with Merrill Lynch in Burlington and has been with the firm since 2002.
 Working with a team of six, his focus lies in both analytics and relationship management.
 Previously, Jiles spent five years at Fidelity Investments.
 He holds a BA in Psychology from Boston University.
 His three daughters have all attended ITC.

-Joel Rothman joined the ITC community in September 2013 after the birth of his first child.
+Joel Rothman joined the ITC community in September 2013 after the birth of his first child, and currently has two children enrolled at ITC.
 Joel has been a member of the Board since 2014.
-He is an attorney in litigation at Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo, PC, a large Boston-based law firm.
+He is an attorney at Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo, PC, a national law firm with its largest office in Boston.
 Joel's practice encompasses advising individuals and businesses in a wide range of issues including litigation, commercial disputes, and employment matters.
 Before joining the firm, he clerked at the Massachusetts Supreme Judicial Court.
 Prior to joining the legal field, Joel had a successful career in human resources.
 Joel received his bachelor's degree from Wesleyan University in 1999 and his JD from Northeastern University School of Law in 2012.

 Brandi Shailer, Clerk, holds a Master's in English from Boston College.
 She currently manages the digital learning library for mobile technology at LinkedIn and has spent over ten years in educational publishing.
-Brandi has been a resident of the Acton/Boxborough area since 2008 and has two children at ITC.
+Brandi has been a resident of the Acton/Boxborough area since 2008 and has one child at ITC and one ITC graduate.
 Brandi is active in fundraising and events for the Board.

 Rob Wilson is Senior Director of Business Analysis for Fresenius Medical Care where he develops operating budgets, strategic plans, and management reporting.
 Rob has 15 years of Operational Finance experience with a Bachelor's in Finance from the University of Connecticut and an MBA from Boston University.
 Rob's son is an ITC student.